-Even the slipcover color choices are the same as the ones we’re used to with the Ektorp minus the “lingbo multicolor” option (anyone remember that?)
+Even the slipcover colour choices are the same as the ones we’re used to with the Ektorp minus the “Lingbo Multicolor” option (anyone remember that?)

-Personally, I’m a big fan of the fact there are a whole 7 color choices.
+Personally, I’m a big fan of the fact there are a whole 7 colour choices.
 That’s way more than what you get with other IKEA couches!

-It could do with a wider selection of bold colors though.
+It could do with a wider selection of bold colours though.

-Given the colors and shape, the Uppland looks like it would work wonders in more grown-up homes or those going for the farmhouse/cottage look (especially in white) but maybe that’s just me?
+Given the colours and shape, the Uppland looks like it would work wonders in more grown-up homes or those going for the farmhouse/cottage look (especially in white) but maybe that’s just me?

 Aesthetic score: 8/10

 The Uppland loveseat starts at USD 549 at the time of writing (April 2022).

 The Uppland is as budget-friendly as its predecessor despite the fact it now includes spring support in the cushions.

 There weren’t many complaints about the Ektorp cushions losing shape, but the addition of springs will eliminate these completely.
 And if that wasn’t enough, the Uppland also comes with IKEA’s 10-year guarantee for the frame and cushions.